Standard Grants Overview

 - We hold or sponsor at least one fundraising event annually.

-- Our organization has not received a Hind Foundation Standard Grant in the past two years, nor have we applied for a Standard Grant in the past year.
+- Our organization has not received a Hind Foundation Standard Grant in the past two years, nor have we applied for or been denied a Standard Grant in the past year.

 In regards to your project or program: